 Bit gold combined varied elements of cryptography and currency mining to achieve decentralization.
 These elements include time-stamped blocks stored in a title registry which the proof-of-work (PoW) strings generate.
 Szabo aimed to implement a decentralized PoW function stored, transferred, and handled with minimal trust.

 There are striking similarities between Bitcoin’s framework and the proposal for bit gold, particularly the technical aspects that are aimed at firming the decentralized network.
-This process for recording transactions to the network is very similar between Bitcoin and bit gold.
+This process for recording transactions to the network is very similar to Bitcoin and bit gold.
 Both Bitcoin and bit gold use a Byzantine Fault Tolerant (BFT) peer-to-peer network for implementing the POW function.
 A cryptographic hash chain is also created to validate blocks of transactions.

 On October 31, 2008, an undisclosed “Japanese entity,” Satoshi Nakamoto, published a widely-circulated whitepaper called the Bitcoin – A Peer to Peer Electronic Cash System, unraveling the potential of cryptocurrency.13 Nakamoto also conducted one of the first cryptocurrency transactions with Bitcoin.
 Before the release of this whitepaper, the domain name bitcoin.org was registered on August 18, 2008.